 A mistake I constantly see entrepreneurs make, and one which I made myself, is assuming they need to physically build something to test out their idea.
 It can be difficult to know how to apply the Lean Startup methodologies to your idea.
 It requires some creativity to test market demand, to test an idea without showing something built.
 It can be a difficult roadblock, but a lot can be done before needing to raise any money to build something.

-Another common scenario is when a startup founder has a lot experience in an industry, and has an idea for a solution.
-However, in most cases the solution is a very big technical solution, that needs large funding to build, a big gamble for a startup.
+Another common scenario is when a startup founder has a lot of experience in an industry and has an idea for a solution.
+However, in most cases, the solution is a very big technical solution, that needs large funding to build, a big gamble for a startup.
 You need to think; what is the most feasible first product you could sell.
-How do you get from simple beginnings to big vision.
+How do you get from simple beginnings to a big vision?
 That is the first step in the startup journey.